 Spend your summer internship

-Traditionally, the summer program was completely in person in Washington, and tapped into the DC alumni network.
+Students in DC during the summer are welcome to tap into the DC alumni network.
 In the summer of 2020 we delivered online events highlighting alumni of the Penn in Washington semester program who are now doing interesting things around the world.
-As we return to in-person, we will likely provide both in-person and online opportunities, which would increase the number of students who can take advantage of the program and the number of alumni we can tap.
-The program is completely free.
+Since our return to in-person, we provide both in-person and online opportunities, which increase the number of students who can take advantage of the program and the number of alumni we can tap.
+These events are completely free and are not part of the structured program.
 Summer events typically are scheduled between June 1st and July 31st.

-Registration for the summer program typically opens in May.
+Registration to join summer events typically opens in May.
 Check the weekly newsletter for updates!

 Information & FAQs